The aspects of fear are manifold, and I want to take you through one aspect of it.

 The Mix of Control, PTSD and Anxiety

 When you go through an event or a period in your life that has been very upsetting, it is generally imbued with a set of emotions and one of them will most likely be fear.

-When we feel afraid, our instinctive reaction is to seek some sense of order, in an attempt to control our anxiety.
-Part of that process is to imagine something in the future and try to organize it.
+When we feel afraid, our instinctive reaction is to seek some sense of order in an attempt to control our anxiety.
+Part of that process is to imagine something in the future and then try to organize it.
 Of course, to some extent, this is healthy when it relates to anxieties that might quickly start to spiral out of control.
-The more insistence there is to control circumstances or people, the more we discover that it is impossible, thereby creating more fear and anxiety in the process.
+The more insistence there is on controlling circumstances or people, the more we discover that it is impossible, thereby creating more fear and anxiety in the process.

 Decreasing Your Window of Time to Manage Anxiety

-For example; if you have work responsibilities or have tasks that must be done, and you feel overwhelmed by these requirements, or how to approach them etcetera; Instead of projecting too big an event far into the future, see what you can do this week, but only what is within your scope of ability.
+For example, if you have work responsibilities or have tasks that must be done and you feel overwhelmed by these requirements, or how to approach them, instead of projecting too far into the future, see what you can do this week, but only what is within your scope of ability.
 If that is still too much, try reducing it to just today.
 What realistically, can I do today?
-And if today is too much – what can you oversee and do in the next few hours.
+And if today is too much – what can you oversee and do in the next few hours?

-The future and your available energy can look after itself when the right time arrives.
-Rather than beating yourself up over what you are not doing, check with yourself how wide you can keep your window of time related to your capacity and energy.
+The future and your available energy can look after themselves when the right time arrives.
+Rather than beating yourself up over what you are not doing, evaluate your capacity and energy and arrange your tasks accordingly, widening the window of time as you are able.